ml4ai/automates/documentation/reports/m1_architecture_report/machine_reading.md

 [Odin](http://www.lrec-conf.org/proceedings/lrec2016/pdf/32_Paper.pdf)
 rule grammars, which can be constructed and refined quickly.
-Odin grammars have proven to be reliable, robust, and efficient for diverse reading at scale in both the Big Mechanism (with the [Reach](https://academic.oup.com/database/article/2018/1/bay098/5107029) system) and the World Modelers programs (with the [Eidos](https://github.com/clulab/eidos/) system).
+Odin grammars have proven to be reliable, robust, and efficient for diverse reading at scale in both the Big Mechanism program (with the [Reach](https://academic.oup.com/database/article/2018/1/bay098/5107029) system) and the World Modeler's program (with the [Eidos](https://github.com/clulab/eidos/) system).
 The flexibility of Odin's extraction engine allows it to easily ingest the normalized measurements mentioned above along with the surface form and the dependency